Renuka-1122/Campaign_Performance_Analysis-PowerBI/README.md

  1.Best Performing Source And Performance Breakdown
  ![iamge alt](https://github.com/Renuka-1122/Campaign_Performance_Analysis-PowerBI/blob/5faba98cd0325df40b007a7955a4d55945aea61f/Performance%20Breakdown.png)

- Total leads, Qualified leads and conversion are the key KPI's.
-Column chart is plotted between Sources and conversion rate to find best performing Source.
-Source2 had high  conversion rate compared to other sources.
-Matrix visuals is plotted for performance brakdown of each source across all campaigns.Source , Campaign code and lead status  are slicers to filter the visuals.
+ A column chart compares the conversion rate across different lead sources, helping identify the best-performing source.
+Based on the analysis, Source2 achieved the highest conversion rate, indicating the best lead quality among all sources.
+A matrix visual presents a detailed performance breakdown of each source across different campaigns, making it easy to compare campaign effectiveness.
+Interactive Source, Campaign Code, and Lead Status slicers allow users to filter the dashboard and explore the data dynamically.
+Source2 recorded the highest conversion rate.

  2.Source 5 Deep Analysis
  ![image alt](https://github.com/Renuka-1122/Campaign_Performance_Analysis-PowerBI/blob/a84e96ceb759b1464f71f7a4fb1799d48fbaab35/Source%205%20Deep%20Analysis.png)

- Total leads, Qualified leads, Conversion rate KPI's are plotted for Source5.
-Bar chart is plotted between top 10 cities and conversition rate.
-City Thumakuru has best      conversion rate and Benguluru has low conversion among top 10 cities.
-Column chart is plotted between Total leads and credit score.
-More amount of leads are from people who have more than 700 credit score.
-Column chart is plotted between Age band and credit card utilization.
-People age between 50-54 are using more credit cards.
+This dashboard provides an in-depth analysis of Source5 by examining the characteristics of its leads.
+It includes key KPIs such as Total Leads, Qualified Leads, and Conversion Rate to give an overall view of Source5's performance.
+A bar chart compares the conversion rate across the top 10 cities, where Tumakuru recorded the highest conversion rate, while Bengaluru had the lowest conversion rate among the top 10 cities.
+A column chart shows the distribution of leads based on credit score, indicating that most Source5 leads have a credit score above 700.
+Another column chart compares the average credit utilization across different age groups, showing that customers in the 50–54 age group have the highest average credit utilization.

  3.Specific Campaign Analysis

  ![image alt](https://github.com/Renuka-1122/Campaign_Performance_Analysis-PowerBI/blob/d217e3579bb4107b5df4cbe1f1297a5f5c4a77be/Specific%20Campaign%20Analysis.png)

- For Dean campaign total leads, qualifies leads, conversion rate KPI's are plotted.
-Bar chart is plotted between total leads and sources.
-Source 2 had more leads foe dean campaign.
-Conversion rate across different sources plotted in column chart.
-And Lead status distribution is plotted in Donut chart.
-Follow up status had more percentage.
+ This dashboard provides a detailed analysis of the Dean campaign to understand its overall performance and identify the lead sources that performed well.
+ A bar chart compares the total leads generated by each source, where Source2 generated the highest number of leads for the Dean campaign.
+A column chart shows the conversion rate across different sources, making it easy to compare which source delivered better-quality leads.
+The donut chart displays the distribution of lead statuses, where Follow-up accounts for the highest percentage, indicating that a large number of leads still require further follow-up.

  Key Insights:

+ --> Source2 achieved the highest conversion rate among all lead sources.
+ --> Customers in the 50–54 age group showed the highest average credit utilization.
- --> Source 2 has Best Conversion rate compared to other sources.
+ --> The Dean campaign delivered the best overall performance compared to the other campaigns.
- --> Age band between 50-54 has more credit utilization --> Dean campaign performs best than other campaigns --> Higher credit score bands contained the largest share of Source5 leads.
+ --> Most Source5 leads belonged to the higher credit score bands (700+), indicating better credit profiles.